18 August 2026

 As I understand it, the idea is that the government should shoulder the ultimate responsibility of finding worthwhile employment for its citizens, and not leave it entirely to Adam Smith's 'invisible hand', or the ingenuity of the citizen.
 And we (society as a whole) should shoulder the duty for our own benefit, as we similarly provide a modicum of education, and healthcare; simply because we do not want to live amongst un-employed, un-educated and un-healthy people.

-(Higher education, and some medical interventions are another matter; they might have to remain the privilege of 'the few' that can afford and justify the expense.)
+(Higher education, and some medical interventions come into a different category; they might have to remain the privilege of 'the few' that can afford and justify the expense.)

 I was impressed, as a teenager, at some Victorian building work in (I think) Oban (Argyll & Bute); some local landlord paid for the building of a wall, which has enhanced the town in a small way for more than a century.
 The scheme worked even without the involvement of government and civil-service.